-Brightness $R{\infty}$ was measured on Elrepho type reflectometer, TD-1800, Tokyo Denshoku, co. ltd., Tokyo, Japan with D65 diffuse illuminant and normal observer.
-Opacity $R_0$ was measured with the same configuration on the same refelctometer with a black cavity backing.
+Brightness R{∞} was measured on Elrepho type reflectometer, TD-1800, Tokyo Denshoku, co. ltd., Tokyo, Japan with D65 diffuse illuminant and normal observer.
+Opacity R_0 was measured with the same configuration but a spectrally different light band on the same reflectometer with a black cavity backing.